It's time for light layers and some flannel! This is the easiest tutorial you'll see!

 Flannel ponchos are very on trend this season.
-You’ll see them in just about every store.
-If you’re like me, you see something like this and think, “I can make that!”
+You'll see them in just about every store.
+If you're like me, you see something like this and think, "I can make that!"
 Or maybe you see it and wish you could.
-Well here’s your chance.
-They are really basic to make and I’m showing you how.
+Well here's your chance.
+They are really basic to make and I'm showing you how.
 A sewing machine is optional on this tutorial.
-If you don’t have one, you can hand stitch this very easily.
-I paired these flannel ponchos with some great boots from Payless.
-I recently took a shopping trip to the store and was pleasantly surprised by the selection.
-I couldn’t decide which boots to get so I got three pairs.
-They’re affordable and the styles are similar to what you’ll find in other, high end stores so I splurged.
-I am definitely ready for Fall now.
+If you don't have one, you can hand stitch this very easily.
+I paired these flannel ponchos with some boots and jeans.
+These are perfect for watching soccer from the sidelines or hanging out by your fire pit.
+They're cute and so comfortable.

 Now, let's make those flannel ponchos!

 $10-20, depending on the cost of your flannel.

 - coordinating thread